isaacwu2000/YouTube-Transcript-Obtainer/README.md

 (Ignore the filename as a command-line arguement for these instructions)

 The first command-line arguement should be:\
-&emsp;- '1' for a transcript of all of a channels videos\
+&emsp;- '1' for a transcript of all of a channel's videos\
-&emsp;- '2' for a transcript of all of a playlists videos\
+&emsp;- '2' for a transcript of all of a playlist's videos\
 &emsp;- '3' for a transcript of all of the videos in a list of urls

 The second command- line arguement should be:\